 We have two huge oak trees in the front yard, so there are a gazillion acorns.
 I don’t attempt to scoop them all up.
 Blue Jays eat them, and if they happen to sprout I just snip them off.

 If I were standing up using a rake, I’d likely damage the things that I’m trying to grow.
 That’s why I like to take my time and be gentle.
 It’s just a little TLC that I give my flower garden.
 I think of it as “micro gardening.”
 I put the debris in 5-gallon buckets, and when they’re full I dump them into the Leaf Shredder and mulch them.
-It seems like it takes about 30 seconds.
+It only takes seconds.
 It’s really fast!

 Then I scoop up the mulch and put some around the base of bushes or scatter it lightly over the ground.
 I say lightly, because I plant some things by scattering seeds, and I also love plants that self-sow.
 Some seeds need light to germinate, so I don’t want them to be covered too much.